Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices: Results

-We now construct a tree $T_n^*$ as follows: We start with a caterpillar $T_{w(n)}^{cat}$ on $w(n)$ leaves and replace one of its cherry leaves with $T_j^{fb}$, where $j=\log_2(f_n(1))$ is the smallest index such that $\alpha_j=1$.
-Then, we take one unvisited leaf of the original caterpillar at a time, starting with the one furthest from the root and ending with the one adjacent to the root, and replace the respective leaf by $T_i^{fb}$, where $i$ is the smallest index with $\alpha_i=1$ which has not been considered yet.
-Note that this construction leads to a caterpillar $T_{w(n)}^{cat}$ -- which we will subsequently refer to as the \enquote{top caterpillar (tree)} -- whose leaves have been replaced by $T_{\log_2(f_n(i))}^{fb}$ for $i=1,\ldots,w(n)$ in ascending order, starting at the cherry.
+We now construct a tree $T_n^*$ as follows: We start with a caterpillar $T_{w(n)}^{cat}$ on $w(n)$ leaves -- which we will subsequently refer to as the \enquote{top caterpillar (tree)} -- and replace its leaves by fully balanced trees $T_{\log_2(f_n(i))}^{fb}$ for $i=1,\ldots,w(n)$ in ascending order.
+More precisely, we replace one of the cherry leaves with $T_j^{fb}$, where $j=\log_2(f_n(1))$ is the smallest index such that $\alpha_j=1$.
+Then, we take one unvisited leaf of the top caterpillar at a time, starting with the one furthest from the root and ending with the one adjacent to the root, and replace the respective leaf by $T_i^{fb}$, where $i$ is the smallest index with $\alpha_i=1$ which has not been considered yet.
 Figure~\ref{fig:echelon} demonstrates this construction.

 We are now in the position to show that $T_n^*$ equals $T_n^{be}$, thus providing an explicit construction for the echelon tree. \begin{proposition} For all $n\in \mathbb{N}_{\geq 1}$ we have $T_n^*=T_n^{be}$. \end{proposition}